-Payment Plan: If you are not applying for financial aid, one third of your total balance after the seat deposit must be paid before the program start date.
+Payment Plan: If you are not eligible for financial aid or you are not applying for financial aid, one third of your total balance after the seat deposit must be paid before the program start date.
 The remainder of your balance will be paid in equal monthly payments throughout the length of your program.
 Monthly payments are due the fifteenth of the month.
 All balances must be paid in full by the end of your program.